ThobesForBros/Wired-for-Perfection/perfectionism.md

+Note: headlight only on when scooter is "alive."

 # SCENE 1 | Exam

 *In the opening scene, we see a montage of KAMAL's hard work—studying countless hours, rewriting notes, solving problems late into the night.
 His eyes are tired, but he refuses to stop.*